Bolla 2025. Large-scale, 1,000-patient in vivo clinical study measuring ATP levels before, during, and after irrigant activation.

-Editorial in Journal of Conservative Dentistry and Endodontics about Endocator being a paradigm shift in Endodontics
+Singh 2024.
+Editorial in Journal of Conservative Dentistry and Endodontics highlighting the Endocator as a paradigm shift in endodontics.

 Endocator Studies